Scroll to navigation

 The functions getnstr, mvgetnstr, and mvwgetnstr were present but not documented in SVr4.

 X/Open Curses, Issue 5 (2007) stated that these functions “read at most n bytes” but did not state whether the terminating NUL is counted in that limit.
 X/Open Curses, Issue 7 (2009) changed that to say they “read at most n-1 bytes” to allow for the terminating NUL.
-As of 2018, some implementations do, some do not count it:
+As of 2018, some implementations count it, some do not:

 • ncurses 6.1 and PDCurses do not count the NUL in the given limit, while